Neutrino Oscillations in the Three Flavor Paradigm: Neutrino Oscillation Probabilities

 \subsubsection{\texorpdfstring{$\Delta m^2_{21}$}{Dmsq21}}

 While there are three mass squared differences, only two are independent.
 The hierarchically different one from $\Delta m^2_{31}$ is $\Delta m^2_{21}$, known as the solar mass splitting, and is known to be $\Delta m^2_{21}\approx+7.5\e{-5}$ eV$^2$.
 Then the third mass splitting is related to the other two by the sum rule $\Delta m^2_{32}=\Delta m^2_{31}-\Delta m^2_{21}$.
-This mass splitting affects solar neutrinos, but is not particularly well measured there due to few measurements in the transition region discussed in section \ref{sec:msw} which happens when the disappearance probability changes from $\sim0.55$ for $E\lesssim1$ MeV to $\sim0.3$ for $E\gtrsim5$ MeV.
+This mass splitting, $\Delta m^2_{21}$, affects solar neutrinos, but is not particularly well measured there due to few measurements in the transition region discussed in section \ref{sec:msw}, see also fig.~\ref{fig:solar probability}, which happens when the disappearance probability changes from $\sim0.55$ for $E\lesssim1$ MeV to $\sim0.3$ for $E\gtrsim5$ MeV.
 Solar neutrinos experiencing the matter effect through the Earth, so-called nighttime solar neutrinos, are also sensitive to $\Delta m^2_{21}$.
-Although this effect has not yet be definitively detected, it still does provide some information\footnote{The Earth's matter effect in solar neutrinos also provides information about $\theta_{12}$, but not more than the information from the Sun.} about $\Delta m^2_{21}$.
-The best measurement comes from reactor neutrinos by KamLAND \cite{KamLAND:2013rgu}.
+Although this effect has not yet be definitively detected, it still does provide some information\footnote{The Earth's matter effect in solar neutrinos also provides information about $\theta_{12}$, but not more than the information in neutrinos directly from the Sun.} about $\Delta m^2_{21}$.
+The best measurement comes from reactor neutrinos by JUNO \cite{JUNO:2025gmd}, previously it was by KamLAND \cite{KamLAND:2013rgu}.
 Future measurements from JUNO will achieve sub percent precision \cite{JUNO:2022mxj}.
 Measuring the complex phase $\delta$ depends on the true value of this parameter \cite{Denton:2023zwa,Denton:2023qmd}.